-Records rights:
+Records Rights:

-- (1) You have the right to review educational records, - (2) You have the right to ask that records be changed if you believe the records are incorrect or misleading, & - (3) In many circumstances, you have the right to give your consent before records are disclosed to other agencies or persons.
+- (1) You have the right to review educational records, - (2) You have the right to ask that records be changed if you believe the records are incorrect or misleading, and - (3) In many circumstances, you have the right to give your consent before records are disclosed to other agencies or persons.
 Disclosing records without parent consent is allowed by the law only under certain circumstances, such as to another school to which the student is transferring, to respond to a health or safety emergency, to auditors, or to comply with a court order or subpoena.

-Independent educational evaluation right: You have the right to request an independent evaluation at no cost to you if you disagree with the evaluation done by the school and AEA.
+Independent Educational Evaluation Rights: You have the right to request an independent evaluation at no cost to you if you disagree with the evaluation done by the school and AEA.

-Dispute resolution rights:
+Dispute Resolution Rights: